Why Choose a Fountain Pen?

 Fountain pens vary considerably in price from an easily affordable student pen to prohibitively expensive instruments, and the spectrum is remarkable.
 The best of them write very smoothly and permit me to write expressively, but I want to dispel the presupposition that an expensive pen writes significantly better than an inexpensive one.
 A pen costing twice as much does not write twice as well; much of that is in your distinctive hand.
 A quality pen is not crafted or assembled by robots.
 Labor and technical expertise is involved, and the cost of production is passed on to the customer; however, when properly cared for, a good writing instrument will last generations.
 I have pens dating back to the ‘50s that still write smoothly and reliably.

 Past a certain point, a fountain pen can be little more than an “ego biscuit”, jewelry you write with, a conversation piece.
 The purchaser must define what matters.
 A pen’s construction can be as simple as a few injection-molded components or so complex as to include carefully ground and adjusted nibs, expensive woods or resins, precious metals, jewels and, at this writing (Dec., 2013), fountain pens are much more popular in Europe and Japan than they are here in the United States.
 Not surprisingly, some of the best manufacturers are located in Italy, France, Germany and Japan.
 The delightful exception, in my opinion, are Bexley fountain pens, made in Ohio.
+I'm told an effort is being made to bring back the Esterbrook pens.
 In contrast to penmakers who’ve been in business for almost 100 years, Bexley began making pens in 1993 with an appreciation for the vintage pens of the ‘30s and ‘40s.
+Esterbrook was founded in 1858 but closed its doors in 1972.
+I hope production is resumed.
 The spectrum of choices is huge and confusing.

 As a technical writer, I normally relied on a computer with a word processing application to author procedures, policies, manufacturing processes and to generate reports; however, I signed the completed documents with a fountain pen and, for some, that was perceived as an anachronistic preference.
 My signature is readily recognizable and difficult to forge, which is helpful in a Quality Assurance or test environment.